Gustavvr/AppAlertHass/README.md

 ```
 * save the above
 * clcik the hammerspoon icon in the title bar again and click "Reload Config"
+---
+## Notes:

-Notes: that -- is a comment in lua. so the above line with -- will not be processed.
+2 hyphens `--` is a comment in lua. so the above line with -- will not be processed.
 If the -- is removed from the line with
 ```
 spoon.AppAlertHass.appWatch  = "zoom.us"
 ```